yeehaa123/elab/CHAT/collections.md

 ### Teaching and training benefits

-Developers, students, artists, curators, designers, will all learn from each other in the exhibition's interactive, international and interdisciplenary environment.
+Developers, students, artists, curators, designers, will all learn from each other in the exhibition's interactive, international and interdisciplinary environment.

 ### How this project contributes to the long-term development of CHAT